manikandtan-ck/PlanParse/README.md

 | **Stroke width / connectivity / wall-spacing rules** | Weak separation | Wall and non-wall drawing lines had heavily overlapping geometric distributions.
 Simple global thresholds were unreliable. | Use richer local context or learned graph features rather than more fixed thresholds. |
 | **Random Forest candidate filter** | Improved some drawings but failed to generalize reliably | On an independent 25-drawing test it produced no output on 16/25 samples and degraded more samples than it improved. | Train on a larger and more varied set, or use a model that reasons over groups of connected drawing elements. |

-These experiments are kept as development results rather than runtime dependencies.
+These experiments are kept as development logs and are not runtime dependencies.

 ## Failure case